 - a capstone unit or RQ9748M Minor Thesis

-- further postgraduate elective, praxis or capstone units to make up a total of 10 units.
+- further units at a postgraduate level to make up a total of 10 units.

 Units available for this award: